venicegeo/pzsvc-exec/README.md

 ## Installing and Running

-Make sure you have Go installed on you machine, and an appropriate GOPATH (environment variable) set.
+Make sure you have Go installed on you machine, and an appropriate `GOPATH` (environment variable) set.

-Use `go get` to install the latest version of both the CLI and the library.
-	`$ go get -v github.com/venicegeo/pzsvc-exec/...`

-To install:
+To install pzsvc-exec, do the following:
-	`$ go install github.com/venicegeo/pzsvc-exec/...`
+	`$ go install github.com/venicegeo/pzsvc-exec/`

 Alternate install:
 	navigate to `GOPATH/src/github.com/venicegeo/pzsvc-exec`
 	then call `$ go install .`

-To Run:
+To run pzsvc-exec, do the following:
+	`$GOBIN/pzsvc-exec <configfile.txt>`

-	`GOPATH/bin/pzsvc-exec <configfile.txt>`, where <configfile.txt> represents the path to an appropriately formatted config file, indicating what command line function to use, and where to find Piazza for registration.
+	where <configfile.txt> represents the path to an appropriately formatted configuration file, indicating what command line function to use, and where to find Piazza for registration.
 Additionally, make sure that whatever application you wish to access is in path.

-## Config File Format
+## Configuration File Format

 The example config file in this directory includes all pertinent potential entries, and may be used as an example, though some entries are left as 0/false/"".
 Some entries are redundant with one another or mutually exclusive.
 In cases like that, there is no behavioral difference between, for example, setting PzAddr to the empty string or leaving that entry out altogether.
 Additional entries are meaningless but nonharmful, as long as standard JSON format is maintained.
 No entries are strictly speaking mandatory, but leaving them out will often disable one or more pieces of of the pzsvc-exec functionality.